TrevorCarmichael/Metroid-Dread-Autosplitter/README.md

 1. Download this repository to some location.

 2. Open a Command prompts to the repository directory.
 In that command prompt run 'pip install .' (note the period).
+If this doesn't work, try 'python -m pip install .'

 3. You should now be able to run main.py from the 'src' directory.